AllenInstitute/mapping_report_cards/Human_reports/FLAT_human.md

 author: ReportCards
 ---

-# Report card for `FLAT` on `Human SEA-AD` benchmark
+# Report card for `Correlation Mapping` on `Human SEA-AD` benchmark

 ### Overview

-The accuracy of cell type mapping using the flat correlation (FLAT) algorithm was evaluated against the SEA-AD human MTG benchmark.
+The accuracy of cell type mapping using the correlation algorithm was evaluated against the SEA-AD human MTG benchmark.

-In summary, `FLAT` was able to achieve **strong accuracy** at **all** resolution of the human MTG taxonomy containing donor-specific batch effects.
+In summary, `Correlation Mapping` was able to achieve **strong accuracy** at **all** resolution of the human MTG taxonomy containing donor-specific batch effects.

 - Summary:
     - Inputs `X` are log(CPM) normalized expression values of marker genes.